Yorkshires terriers are a hearty breed.

 Most of these symptoms show up when the dog exercises in hot, humid air.
 When the condition is too severe, the dog’s gums may end up turning blue and it could faint.

 Diagnosis And Treatment

-For the diagnosis part of this disease, the veterinarian performs an examination and takes an X-ray.
+For the diagnosis part of a Yorkie tracheal collapse, the veterinarian performs an examination and takes an X-ray.
 The treatment is very gradual.
 It needs to be done step by step.